Constitution - 2025

 The ISVA is constituted for the following purposes:

-3. To act as the official voice of the veterinary profession internationally on all matters involving sheep.
+3. To act as a representative voice of the veterinary profession internationally on all matters involving the health and welfare of sheep.

-7. To facilitate recognition of individuals or organisations that make a significant contribution to the veterinary aspects of sheep farming.
+5. To facilitate recognition of individuals who make a significant contribution to the health, welfare and production of sheep.

-8. To form relations and collaborate with other organisations with similar or related interests.
+6. To collaborate with other organisations with similar or related interests in the promotion of the health, welfare and production of sheep.

 III MEMBERSHIP